JC Equity Release

 Your initial consultation with Key Partnerships is free with no obligation to proceed.
-If you decide to go ahead with an equity release plan, you’ll usually be required to pay an advice fee, which is normally a percentage of the amount released and is only payable upon completion.
-This will vary depending on the provider.
+If you decide to go ahead with an equity release plan, the advice fee of 1.99% of the amount released is payable on completion, subject to a minimum advice fee of £1,499.

 Interested in learning more about equity release?
 Simply send us an enquiry or call us on 0344 346 3672 and a member of our team will discuss how we can help you.